Common octopus: Characteristics

 Octopus vulgaris grows to 25 cm in mantle length with arms up to 1 m long.
 It lives for 1–2 years and may weigh up to 20 lb.
 Mating may become cannibalistic.
 O. vulgaris is caught by bottom trawls on a huge scale off the northwestern coast of Africa.
 More than 20000 tonne are harvested annually.

 The common octopus hunts at dusk.
-Crabs, crayfish, and bivalve mollusks (such as cockles) are preferred, although the octopus eats almost anything it can catch.
-It is able to change colour to blend in with its surroundings, and is able to jump upon any unwary prey that strays across its path.
+Crabs, lobsters, and bivalve mollusks (such as cockles) are preferred, although the octopus eats almost anything it can catch.
+It is able to change colour to blend in with its surroundings, and is able to jump upon any unwary prey that wanders across its path.
 Using its beak, it is able to break into the shells of shelled mollusks.
 It also possesses venom to subdue its prey.

 They have evolved to have large nervous systems and brains.
 An individual has about 500 million neurons in its body, almost comparable to dogs.
 They are intelligent enough to distinguish brightness, navigate mazes, recognize individual people, learn how to unscrew a jar or raid lobster traps.
 They have also been observed keeping "gardens", in which they collect various marine plant life and algae, alongside collections of shells and rocks; this behavior may have inspired the 1969 Beatles title, "Octopus' Garden".
 O. vulgaris was the first invertebrate animal protected by the Animals (Scientific Procedures) Act 1986 in the UK.
 Training experiments have shown the common octopus can distinguish the brightness, size, shape, and horizontal or vertical orientation of objects.

+Species complex

+While traditionally described as a cosmopolitan species, recent genetic research has identified Octopus vulgaris as a species complex.
+There are currently six recognized members of the Octopus vulgaris species complex.
+Each member of the complex is associated with specific geographic regions, often associated with continental coastlines.